 - 1. The course will allow the student to have a general vision about business and its principal functions. - 2.
 The course will develop analysis of news sources related with business. - 3.
+Teach students to prepare a business case. - 4.
 Make initial presentations in public about business cases.